Legacy-Fabric-Community/Shadowed-Config/README.md

 ## Setup
 Shadowed Config is on the JCenter.
 Loom automatically adds it as a repository.

+Fabric-Language-Scala is also shipped with Shadowed Config as an exposed transitive dependency.
+Please add it as a dependency if it did not get pulled.

 Add the dependency
 ```gradle
 dependencies {